 Unless you’re really familiar with Mexican food, you might not be too sure about which types of cheese come from Mexico.

 A quick trip to your local Latin market will prove there is so much variety when it comes to Mexican cheese.

-From the strong flavor of queso añejo to fresh cheese like queso blanco there is something for everyone.
+From the strong flavor of queso añejo to fresh cheese like queso fresco there is something for everyone.

 Let’s take a closer look at some of my favorites:

 - Cotija Cheese.
 Cotija is a dry, hard cheese made from cow’s milk.
 It may seem like an odd choice for a cheese board because it’s usually crumbled very fine and sprinkled over Mexican dishes as a finishing touch.
 Instead of crumbling for a cheese board, I like to serve it in paper-thin slices for a salty kick.

 - Panela Cheese.
 Panela is a Mexican cottage cheese made from cow’s milk that is molded into a basket shape, which is where it’s other name, queso canasta, or basket cheese comes from.

 - Oaxacan Cheese.
 This cheese gets it’s name from the Mexican state of Oaxaca and is similar to string cheese in texture.
 Its beautiful rope shape makes a stunning presentation on the board.